-The RCGP RSC will report to the central trial office at regular intervals about healthcare contacts in the participant's clinical records, as they are able to download this information centrally for study participants.
+The RCGP RSC will report to the central trial office at regular intervals about healthcare contacts in the participant's clinical records, as they are able to download this information centrally.
 This will be used as confirmation and a back-up for information obtained directly from study participants and other data sources outlined above.
-If notes review is not possible using this route - for example, for patients recruited through an urgent or unscheduled care contact and therefore their registered GP practice has not been involved and does not wish to register with the RCGP RSC, the registered GP surgery will be contacted separately by the trial team to request a limited notes review.
+If obtaining data is not possible using this route, the GP surgery will be contacted to request a limited notes review.
 Participant records will be accessed up to three months following enrolment to ascertain follow up data from enrolment to day 28.
 Data will be collected in real time as far as possible; RCGP RCS, EMIS and NHS Digital will be utilised if required.
-We are engineering a new digital platform to enable daily extracts shortly.
+We are engineering a new digital platform to enable daily extracts.